frigategnn/Frigate/README.md

 3. ```run_num```
 4. ```model_name```

 Run number and model name are used to locate the trained model can be found from the logs.
+Note, the model name is just the model file's name, not the full path to it.
+The test script automatically loads the correct model based on the ```run_num``` parameter.
 To run the evaluation script on GPU 0, do the following:

 ```bash
 bash run_test.sh 0
 ```

+The script will display the MAE metric and will save the predictions in ```outputs/predictions/run_<run_number>/pred_true.npz```.
+A metric calculation script is also provided in ```outputs/predictions``` that takes a file in the format saved by this script and computes the metrics.